Panathinaikos F.C.: Vardinogiannis era (1979–2012)

 Following the major changes in 2008, Panathinaikos hired Henk ten Cate as coach and bought many expensive players, such as Gilberto Silva from Arsenal and Gabriel from Fluminense.
 In the 2008–09 season, the Greens proved that they could hold their weight in the Champions League by reaching the last 16.
-However, they disappointed in the Greek Championship, finishing third in the regular season, though they managed to come second overall after the playoff mini-league.
+However, they disappointed in the Super League, finishing third in the regular season, though they managed to come second overall after the playoff mini-league.

 The 2009–10 season was a successful one for Panathinaikos.
 During the summer transfer period, the club bought Djibril Cissé from Marseille, Kostas Katsouranis from Benfica, Sebastián Leto from Liverpool and various other players, spending more than €35 million in total.
 Henk ten Cate left in December to be replaced by Nikos Nioplias.
 The team managed to reach the last 16 of the Europa League, eliminating A.S.
 Roma after two amazing matches in Olympic Stadium of Athens and Stadio Olimpico.
-Panathinaikos also won both the Greek Championship and the Greek Cup, beating Aris by 1–0 in the final of the latter, thanks to a goal by Sebastián Leto.
+Panathinaikos also won both the Super League and the Greek Cup, beating Aris by 1–0 in the final of the latter, thanks to a goal by Sebastián Leto.

 In 2011, due to financial problems and management disagreements, Panathinaikos sold Cissé for €5.8 million to Lazio and first-choice goalkeeper Alexandros Tzorvas to Palermo to reduce the budget.
 New players then entered, such as Quincy Owusu-Abeyie, Toché, Vitolo and Zeca.
 The club also changed their president and chose Dimitris Gontikas to be the new chairman.
 Panathinaikos failed to qualify to the group stage of 2011–12 Champions League after they were knocked out by Odense BK 4–5 on aggregate.